-From a macro environment perspective, the economic performance over the medium-term looks bleak as a slow economic growth trends has been forecasted and the reflections of this unfavourable economic growth condition will impact negatively on all spheres of government.
+The economic situation has been highlighted in 4.1 above and its impact on the local environment will be dire.
 The revenue base of the municipality will be under pressure as no new revenues will be derived at the moment due to the slow economic growth and local circumstances.